 Fasting and fasting-mimicking diets have been shown to be beneficial for many individuals, whether it be for weight loss, decreasing unhealthy abdominal fat, improving blood glucose control, decreasing inflammation, or decreasing cancer markers.

-Sip Kitchen’s LFD is intended primarily for healthy individuals who want to improve their health, those who have sub-optimal markers for chronic conditions, and overweight individuals who want to better manage their weight and metabolic markers.
+Sip Kitchen’s three-day and five-day LFD is intended primarily for healthy individuals who want to improve their health, those who have sub-optimal markers for chronic conditions, and overweight individuals who want to better manage their weight and metabolic markers.

 Start with listing your health goals and then prioritising them in order of importance.
 Be aware of your current stress level and any significant lifestyle factors (travel, family etc).
 This should help steer you in the right direction.
 It is important to understand your stress levels ahead of undertaking a fast, especially for middle-aged females.
 Too much added stress by way of a stringent protocol or extended fast is likely to be counterproductive and can disrupt hormones.
 A couple of days a week of eTRF (Early Time-Restricted Feeding) combined with a healthy wholefood diet may be enough to begin with.